 Did Ryeberg ever make an appearance in the non-cyber world?

 Yes, Ryeberg put on live shows.
 The first one happened at the Drake Hotel in Toronto in June, 2010.
 You can see pictures from the event right here.
-Ryeberg makes it out to Canada’s west coast now and then; check out pictures from Ryeberg Live Vancouver 2012 and Ryeberg Live Vancouver 2013, and Ryeberg Live Vancouver 2014.
+Ryeberg made it out to Canada’s west coast now and then; check out pictures from Ryeberg Live Vancouver 2012 and Ryeberg Live Vancouver 2013, and Ryeberg Live Vancouver 2014.
 There was also the unforgettable Ryeberg Live Toronto 2012.
 Alberta played host to two amazing Ryeberg events, Ryeberg Live Banff 2013 and Ryeberg Live Calgary 2014.

 There’s always a chance Ryeberg Live will happen once again.
 To be informed of dates and places, leave your email here.